AMD Instinct MI300X workload optimization

 torch._inductor.config.cpp_wrapper=True or TORCHINDUCTOR_CPP_WRAPPER=1

-• Convolution workloads may see a performance benefit by specifying torch._inductor.config.layout_optimization=True or TORCHINDUCTOR_LAYOUT_OPTIMIZATION=1.
+• Convolution workloads might see a performance benefit by specifying torch._inductor.config.layout_optimization=True or TORCHINDUCTOR_LAYOUT_OPTIMIZATION=1.
 This can help performance by enforcing channel_last memory format on the convolution in TorchInductor, avoiding any unnecessary transpose operations.
 Note that PYTORCH_MIOPEN_SUGGEST_NHWC=1 is recommended if using this.

 • To extract the Triton kernels generated by inductor, set the environment variable TORCH_COMPILE_DEBUG=1, which will create a torch_compile_debug/ directory in the current path.
 The wrapper codes generated by inductor are in one or more output_code.py files corresponding to the FX graphs associated with the model.
 The Triton kernels are defined in these generated codes.